-The total fuel production in the GFT scenario was 140 million gallons/year split evenly between three plants located near Northwest Oregon, South Puget Sound and Northwest Idaho.
-This is an aspirational goal that would utilize 88% of accessible feedstock, or 44% of the total available in the region.
+The total fuel production using forest residuals was 170-210 million gallons/year split between three plants located near Northwest Oregon, the Western Columbia River region, and Northwest Idaho.
+The Idaho facility is 60% of the size of the other two facilities.
+This is an aspirational goal that would utilize 94% of accessible feedstock, or 47% of the total available in the region.
 The markets for the co-products created in this model would need to be better assessed to verify if this production scale can be supported.
-Northwest Oregon was determined to be the lowest cost location if only a single ATJ facility is built.
-In this scenario only 29% of the regional feedstock is utilized.
+Northwest Oregon and the Western Columbia River region were determined to be the lowest cost locations if only a single ATJ facility is built.
+In this scenario only 36% of the regional feedstock is utilized.
 Of the feedstock/conversion combinations surveyed, forest residuals converted with either GFT or ATJ are consistently more expensive than petroleum jet fuel.
 In both cases, incentive programs will be needed to achieve economic viability.